 Q. How complex is your new product environment?

-A. Fleetguard Filters is a tier 1 component supplier to key OEMs in the country.
+A: Fleetguard Filters is a tier I component supplier to key OEMs in the country.
 The company has a large design, development and testing set-up for engineering filtration solutions and products.
-We also have to depend on relatively unorganized tier 2 and 3 suppliers to support us in new product design efforts.
-Our products have to fulfill several conflicting requirements ï¿½ they should be able to meet new filtration targets, keep vibration low, adhere to pollution norms, and be compact.
+We also have to depend on relatively unorganized tier II and III suppliers to support us in new product design efforts.
+Our products have to fulfill several conflicting requirements – they should be able to meet new filtration targets, keep vibration low, adhere to pollution norms, and be compact.
 Before overhauling began, at any point of time, we would have about 150 projects being executed simultaneously by independent teams.
 The environment was chaotic; resources were stressed.
 Going home late and working on holidays was the norm.
 Things changed dramatically after implementation of the flow principles of TOC (Theory of Constraints).

 Q. What are the results?